-So, in order to handle the sequencing we added the PENDING LOGs table/CPT.
+So, in order to handle the sequencing we added the PENDING TASKS table/CPT.

 Another thing we had to do was convert the ‘site sync’ and ‘change domain’ functions in the core plugin so that they could be triggered by action hooks instead of just being used directly in the UI via AJAX.